Nicholson Cutoff: History

 The Cutoff was built in a manner similar to that of the Lackawanna Cut-Off in New Jersey that had opened in December 1911.
 This is not surprising as the chief civil engineer on both projects was George J. Ray.
 But unlike the New Jersey Cut-Off, which used reinforced concrete in all its structures, the Pennsylvania Cutoff used other materials (such as bricks) as well.
 Indeed, the brick-lined Nicholson Tunnel (3629 ft long, located at Milepost 160) is the only tunnel on the cutoff, and the only brick-lined tunnel ever constructed by the Lackawanna.
 Nevertheless, the most significant structures on the line, the viaducts at Nicholson, Pennsylvania and Martins Creek, Pennsylvania, were built of reinforced concrete.
 The Tunkhannock Viaduct at Nicholson, the line's namesake, is considered to be the world's largest concrete structure.
 Built with approximately 700,000,000 lbs of concrete, its ten spans go 60 ft below ground-level to bedrock, making the center span of the bridge effectively 300 ft tall.
 Over the years, Nicholson Viaduct would become a symbol of the engineering accomplishments of the Lackawanna.

 The Nicholson Cutoff was used for freight and passenger trains of the Delaware, Lackawanna and Western Railroad and later used for trains of the Erie Lackawanna Railway, Conrail, Delaware and Hudson Railway, Guilford Rail System (now CSX Corporation), New York, Susquehanna and Western Railway, Canadian Pacific Railway and Norfolk Southern Railway.
 Noteworthy passenger trains included the Lackawanna's (and later, the Erie Lackawanna's as well) Phoebe Snow, Owl and New York Mail.
 However, the named trains did not stop at the towns en route, except, in some instances, Hallstead and New Milford.

-The Nicholson Cutoff was opened as a rail line, however it became a railroad segment when it became part of the Delaware, Lackawanna and Western main line.
-Currently as a railroad segment, the Nicholson Cutoff served as part of the Delaware, Lackawanna and Western main line, the Delaware and Hudson South Line and now the Sunbury Line.
+The Nicholson Cutoff was opened as a rail line, however it became a rail line segment when it became part of the Delaware, Lackawanna and Western main line.
+Currently as a rail line segment, the Nicholson Cutoff served as part of the Delaware, Lackawanna and Western main line, the Delaware and Hudson South Line and now the Sunbury Line.
 In 2015, the Nicholson Cutoff and the rest of the Sunbury Line became a Norfolk Southern property.